Wissamcharef/Customer-Churn-Prediction---Logistic-Regression-Project/README.md

-# Customer-Churn-Prediction---Logistic-Regression-Project
+Customer-Churn-Prediction — Logistic Regression Project

 You have been hired as a data scientist at a telecommunications company.
 Your manager has provided you with a customer dataset and asked you to build a predictive model to identify customers who are likely to churn (leave the company).

+Group Members

-# Charef Wissam
+Charef Wissam

-# Bouanzoul Lydia
+Bouanzoul Lydia

-# Remdan Mohammed Amine
+Remdan Mohammed Amine

-# We built two models.
+Project Overview
+Two Modeling Approaches
+1. Model Comparison

-# In the first one,
-we explored the dataset and trained and tested the data using three models:
+In the first approach, we explored the dataset and trained and tested the data using three models:

 Random Forest

 Logistic Regression

 Support Vector Machine (SVM)

-We then looped through the models, applied Grid Search to each one, and displayed the results in order to compare their performance.
+We then looped through the models, applied Grid Search to each one, and displayed the results to compare their performance.

-We found that Logistic Regression achieved the best results and the highest accuracy, so we continued by fine-tuning the Logistic Regression model.
-All the remaining tasks were completed using this optimized model.
+Outcome: Logistic Regression achieved the best results and highest accuracy.
+We then fine-tuned the Logistic Regression model and completed the remaining tasks using this optimized version.

+📁 You can find this version in:

+ML Model.ipynb

+2. Logistic Regression–Only Model

+In this approach, we focused exclusively on Logistic Regression, studying the dataset and building the model without comparing it to other algorithms.

-You can find this version of the project in ML Model.ipynb.
+📁 You can find this version in:

-# As for the Logistic Regression–only model,
-where we study the dataset using only Logistic Regression, it is available in only logistic regression model.ipynb.
+only logistic regression model.ipynb